-I know I’m putting this as part three (please also read one, two and four in conjunction with this) but It’s probably the most important thing to practice once you are aware of your energy and have become accustomed to protecting it and maybe also noticing when you haven’t?
+I know I’m putting this as part three (please see the links to the other parts at the end of this post) but It’s probably the most important thing to practice once you are aware of your energy and have become accustomed to protecting it and maybe also noticing when you haven’t?

 I also want to say that all of these energy posts are very beneficial even from a totally non spiritual perspective, energy is what we are made of, so just remember that even just the mood of another person is enough to change your mood.
 It’s all part of considering ourselves holistically and doing our best to look after our health.